Dates: Wednesdays, October 27th to December 15th (including an Alpha Weekend away, November 26-28th)

-Alpha is a series of interactive sessions exploring the basics of the Christian faith.
+Alpha is a series of interactive sessions ANYONE CAN JOIN TO explorE the basics of the Christian faith

 Alpha is a series of interactive sessions that create space for a conversation about life, faith and God.
 Each session includes a video that looks at a different question and is designed to create conversation.
 There’s no pressure and no charge; it’s just a place to be open, informal, and honest as we explore life’s big questions together.

 You will join a group of 6-10 other people that will be with you throughout the Alpha Course.
 Your group will go deeper each week as you process the questions that you have, hear from others and keep the conversation going—if you choose to—throughout the week.